juanma-wp/wpcom-rest-api-docs/5-oauth2-authentication.md

 3. **Redirect URI**: Where users return after authorization

 You can obtain these credentials through the [WordPress.com Applications Manager](https://developer.wordpress.com/apps/).

+> Use [this form](https://developer.wordpress.com/apps/new/) to register a new WordPress.com Application

 ## OAuth2 endpoints